TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 3/Daniel 3.11.md

 ---

-and whoso falleth not down and worshippeth, shall be cast into the midst of a burning fiery furnace.
+and whoever doesn't fall down and worship shall be cast into the midst of a burning fiery furnace.